UCNZ-SENG302-2018-Donaco/OrgaNZ/doc/test_manual.md

 the default Clinician.
 If so, this first test passes.
 * Terminate any running AppUI programs > Run AppUi > Log into the default clinician > If Last Modified is set to "Not yet modified" the test passes.
 Otherwise it fails.

-## Story 21

-Uncomment the two lines marked `DELETE THIS LINE` in `ViewMedicationsControllerClinicianTest`, then run all the tests in that file (not in headless mode).